oliverisaac/alpine-nettools/README.md

 jq
 nmap-ncat
 bash
+ngrep
+vim

 Running Instructions
 --
 This container is intended to be started up, run some commands, then removed when you exit:

-`docker run -d -i -t --rm oliverisaac/alpine-nettools`
+`docker run -i -t --rm oliverisaac/alpine-nettools`